iOSDigital/STTLibrary/README.md

 * Untested on tvOS, might work!

 ## Usage
-Firstly, before you do anything, add the Microphone and Speech privacy entries into your app's info.plist!
+Firstly, before you do anything, add the Microphone and Speech privacy entries into your app's info.plist, otherwise it will hard crash!

 ```xml
 <key>NSSpeechRecognitionUsageDescription</key>